Your Guide to Sports Card and other Trading Card Terminology, Abbreviations, and Jargon

 Common Card - Common Cards are the least rare, and thus the least valuable, cards in any set.
 A typical common card is the base card of a non-rookie player.

-Die-Cut - Die-Cut card has been cut out into a specific designed shape.
+Die-Cut - a Die-Cut card has been cut out into a specific designed shape.
 Die-cut cards are used as inserts and are typically short-print cards, making them more rare and hence more valuable.

 Dinged - this term is used to describe a damaged card.
 The damage can be in the form of indentations, surface scratches, or other types of imperfections, including bent or blunted corners.
 Dinged cards do not hold up to the scrutiny of the secondary market and have a lower value.